TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/perl/index.md

 [Reverse String](https://sampleprograms.io/projects/reverse-string) in [Perl](https://sampleprograms.io/languages/perl) was written by:

 - Christoph Böhmwalder
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

+**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 19 2023 22:24:49.
+The solution was first committed on Aug 22 2018 16:27:38.
+As a result, documentation below may be outdated.

 ## How to Implement the Solution